-Emigrant Creek [Oam (7) Owner / Operator Rous County Council Description of Dam Post-Tensioned gravity section flanked by zoned earthfill embankments with parapet walls.
-It has a dam height of 13m (top of parapet wall); Crest length 140m; Capacity at FSL (RL 62.35m AHD) is 820 ML; Spillway - post tensioned gravity ogee shaped crest, crest level RL 62.35m AHD, height 10m and length of 36.6m.
-Location Emigrant Creek Dam is situated at the headwaters of Emigrant Creek to the west of Knockrow, in the Tintenbar Valley Communities Downstream Downstream communities are Tintenbar and one property in Cumbalum.
-Houses that are considered downstream are located along Friday Hut Rd, Fernleigh Rd, Crosbys Lane, Tintenbar Store, George St, Foresters Way, Old Bangalow Rd, Cumbalum Rd.
-Five properties have been identified as being at risk in a Sunny Day Dambreak, and 18 properties affected in a PMF with no dambreak, and 21 properties affected in a PMF with dambreak.
+Emigrant Creek Dam (7) Owner / Operator Rous County Council Description of Dam Post-Tensioned gravity section flanked by zoned earthfill embankments with parapet walls.
+It has a dam height of 14.93m to top of buttress walls, 9.15m to top of FSL; Length 140m; Capacity 718 megalitres; Spillway - concrete monolith ogee shaped crest.
+Location Emigrant Creek Dam is situated on Killen Falls Rd in Knockrow, at the headwaters of Emigrant Creek to the west of Knockrow, in the Tintenbar Valley Communities Downstream Downstream communities are Tintenbar and one property in Cumbalum.
+Houses that are considered downstream are located along Friday Hut Rd, Fernleigh Rd, Crosbys Lane, George St, Foresters Way, Old Bangalow Rd, Cumbalum Rd.
+Nine properties have been identified as being at risk in a Sunny Day Dambreak, and 39 properties affected in a PMF with dambreak.
 Monitoring System It has a monitoring system where depth of flow over spillway is electronically monitored by a SCADA system; two manual piezometers; seepage weirs.
 Warning System Pre-set alarm points are configured into the SCADA system to alert appropriate personal when certain flooding levels are reached.
 Rous County Council hold contact numbers for houses downstream, which are updated annually.
 Other The dam was upgraded in 2002 to pass the PMF and withstand a Maximum Design Earthquake and a new upper filter layer was connected to the existing filter to mitigate the risk of piping failure.
-Current safety concerns possibly 5 of the 18 restressable anchors, installed as part of the upgrade works in 2002 enable the dam to pass the PMF and withstand a Maximum Design Earthquake, are defective due to water ingress and corrosion.
-The flood alert levels in this DSEP have been determined on the basis of these defects and shall remain in place until anchors remediation works and lift-off testing has been completed.
+There are no current safety concerns with the status of the dam.